getsentry/craft/README.md

 ### Docker (`docker`)

-Pulls an existing source image tagged with the revision SHA, and then pushed it to a new target tagged with the released version.
-No release assets are required for this target except for the source image at the provided source image location so it would be a good idea to add a status check that ensures the source image exists, otherwise `craft publish` will fail at the `docker pull` step, causing an interrupted publish.
+Copies an existing source image tagged with the revision SHA to a new target tagged with the released version.
+No release assets are required for this target except for the source image at the provided source image location so it would be a good idea to add a status check that ensures the source image exists, otherwise `craft publish` will fail at the copy step, causing an interrupted publish.
 This is an issue for other, non-idempotent targets, not for the Docker target.

 **Environment**

-`docker` executable (or something equivalent) must be installed on the system.
+`docker` executable (or something equivalent) with BuildKit must be installed on the system.

 | Name              | Description                                |
 | ----------------- | ------------------------------------------ |